aku019/DesiHipHop/README.md

 # DesiHipHop

-Hey, It's a quiz based upon DesiHipHop.
+Hey, It's a CLI quiz based upon DesiHipHop.

 You can play it here- https://repl.it/@AsishUpadhyay/DesiHipHop?lite=1&outputonly=1